 What is dexamethasone ophthalmic?

-Dexamethasone ophthalmic (for the eyes) is used to treat eye inflammation caused by infections, injury, surgery, or other conditions.
+Dexamethasone ophthalmic (for the eyes) is a steroid medicine used to treat eye inflammation caused by allergies, shingles (herpes zoster), severe acne, iritis, uveitis, eye injury, radiation, chemical burns, or certain other conditions.

 Dexamethasone ophthalmic may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Dexamethasone may cause serious side effects.
 Call your doctor at once if you have:

 blurred vision, tunnel vision;